Azure Rights Management Deployment Roadmap

 |Before you do these steps, make sure that you have reviewed Requirements for Azure Rights Management.|

-If you have already received an invitation to setup your organization with a Microsoft Office 365 account and have signed-up, you are nearly ready to get started.
+If you have already received an invitation to setup your organization with an Azure or Microsoft Office 365 tenant and have signed-up, you are nearly ready to get started.
 Depending on the functionality you are planning to try or evaluate, Azure Rights Management only requires a few additional steps to configure and enable it for use.

 Before you begin using Rights Management, do the following preparation:

-Prepare your Office 365 account by creating new groups as needed for administration of the Rights Management service.
+Prepare your Azure or Office 365 tenant by creating new groups as needed for administration of the Rights Management service.
 For more information, see Preparing for Azure Rights Management.

 Decide whether you want Microsoft to manage your tenant key (the default), or generate and manage your tenant key yourself (known as bring your own key, or BYOK).
+Note that currently, you cannot use BYOK if you use Exchange Online.
 For more information, see Planning and Implementing Your Azure Rights Management Tenant Key.

-Install the Windows PowerShell module for Rights Management.
+Install the Windows PowerShell module for Rights Management on at least one computer that has Internet access.
 You can do this step now, or later.
 For more information, see Installing Windows PowerShell for Azure Rights Management.

 Activate Rights Management so that you can begin to use the service.
+If a phased deployment is required, configure user onboarding controls to restrict usage to specific users.
 For more information, see Activating Azure Rights Management.

 Optionally, consider configuring the following: